Beee4life/acf-city-selector/README.md

 0.21
 * fixed error in verification on preview page + added page back
 * added option to select which fields to use (all/country only/country + state/country + city)
+* added an info page with info for debug/support

 0.20
 * removed a check on length state code which falsed on countries like France, Spain and Australia